A desingularization of the moduli space of rank 2 Higgs bundles over a curve: Introduction

-\textbf{Acknowledgment.} First of all I wish to thank my supervisor Young-Hoon Kiem for suggesting problem, and for his help and encouragement.
+First of all I wish to thank my supervisor Young-Hoon Kiem for suggesting problem, and for his help and encouragement.
 I am grateful to Conjeevaram Srirangachari Seshadri for his inspiring papers \cite{Se77} and \cite{Se82}.
 I also thank Insong Choe for useful comments.
-Finally I thank Seoul National University, Jun-Muk Hwang, and POSTECH for their support during the academic years 2009-2010, 2010-2012 and 2012-current, respectively.